clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 `:read-uncommitted`, `:repeatable-read`, and `:serializable`.
 Be aware that not all databases support all isolation levels.

-Note: prior to version 0.5.5, the `:isolation` option could be specified without `{ }` but that was deprecated in 0.5.5 (and will be removed in 0.6.0).

 In addition, you can also set the current transaction-aware connection to rollback, and reset that setting, as well as test whether the connection is currently set to rollback, using the following functions: